michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 ##### ***λ = 0*** Case (Minimum Volatility)

-In Figure 25, the REINFORCE with Baseline algorithm selects a low volatility portfolio (3.53%) for a risk aversion parameter ***λ = 0*** during model training.
-Although there is some variation in the backtests at the start of the model training (as evidenced by the light blue backtest returns in the plot), the subsequent backtests with the dark blue backtests are fairly stable and consistent.
+In Figure 25, the REINFORCE with Baseline algorithm selects a low volatility portfolio (3.53%) for a risk aversion parameter ***λ = 0***.
+This is lower than the minimum volatility benchmark's voltility rate (3.95%).
+Although there is some variation in the backtests at the start of the model training (as evidenced by the light blue backtest returns in the plot), the subsequent backtests indicated by the dark blue lines are fairly stable and consistent.

-![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_25.png)

 Figure 26 shows that the backtest of the test dataset has a volatility of 4.11%, which is below the benchmark minimum volatility portfolio's volatility of 4.23%.
 Please refer to Appendix B, Section 8.2 for the reward function and the asset weight plots.

+![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_25.png)

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_26.png)